 Welcome to Economics on SchoolhouseTeachers.com

-Welcome to my new series on the Economics course at SchoolhouseTeachers.com.
-For the next four months, we’re going to study “The History of Economics.”
-We’ll study three great minds in economics history, per month, for the next four months (through the end of June).
+Don’t miss my spring series on the Economics course at SchoolhouseTeachers.com.
+For four months, we’ll study “The History of Economics.”
+We’ll study three great minds in economics history, per month, through the end of June.
 I hope you’ll lay a foundation for understanding economics from a historical perspective through this four-month mini course!

 Here’s a bit more on these four months: I plan to cover 12 great names in economics history in historical order.
 Our goals will be to: